 Prepare your materials with detail in mind.
 Aim to have more speech material at the start of the process than you will have fully edited at the end.
 I like to write out a speech or a presentation…even when I’m using PowerPoint slides.
 You will find it easier to practise that way.
 And you must commit yourself to plenty of practice.
 Lots of practice.
 Speak out aloud as you practise your speech.
 It’s the only way to fully test your voice, its tone and the meaning of your words.
 There’s nothing to stop you having a small practice audience at this stage.

 Before you speak remind yourself why it’s you who is speaking.
 Why it’s you who was invited to give a speech.
 The answer is obvious.
 It’s because you have the expertise.
 The talent and the ability.
 Does that boost your confidence?
-It should.
+It should certainly overcome any stage fright.

 Breathing.
 You can’t perform at your best when your breathing is erratic.
 If you are one of those speakers whose breathing stops when you concentrate, then you need to solve this!
 Therefore, pause, breathe and speak.
 A solid approach to breathing creates good pauses and a great public speaking effect.